Skip to main content

 # NOTES:

-# Check its status by running:
+# kube-prometheus-stack has been installed.
+Check its status by running:

 # kubectl --namespace kube-system get pods -l "release=prometheus"